 Thaw & Cook in Advance

-This one is probably the most obvious, but defrost that turkey early!
+Don’t forget to defrost the turkey early!
 According to the USDA, to safely thaw your turkey, you need around 24 hours of defrosting in the refrigerator per 4 to 5 pounds of turkey.
 So, if your turkey weighs around 16 pounds, it’ll need about four days to thaw.
 Here’s a calculator to help you navigate your turkey day expectations.

 Now, ask yourself:

-- What are some dishes you could prepare ahead of time?
-After all, there is only so much time on the morning of Thanksgiving.
-Try to narrow down the day-of cooking as much as possible.
+• What are some dishes you could prepare ahead of time?
+There is only so much time on the morning of Thanksgiving, so try to narrow down the day-of cooking as much as possible.

-- Are there dishes you could cook on the stove or in a crockpot instead of the oven?
-Sautéed vegetables instead of roasted, maybe?
+• Are there dishes you could cook on the stove or in a microwave or crockpot instead of the oven?
 If possible, use the stove to free up oven and counter space.

-To avoid that awkward moment when you realize a guest isn’t eating, be sure to get all dietary preferences beforehand.
-If a guest flags that they don’t eat any animal products, don’t be shy about asking them to help you refine the menu!
+As a host, it’s considerate to get all dietary preferences beforehand.
+If a guest says that they don’t eat any animal products, don’t be shy about asking them to help you refine the menu!
 They will (likely) appreciate your thoughtfulness.
 Ask them if there are any vegan Thanksgiving recipes they can point you to, or what they prefer to eat as a main course.

-You can find vegan versions of most dishes, including casseroles, vegetables, mashed potatoes and gravy, rolls, cranberry sauce, sweet potatoes, stuffing, and even pumpkin pie!
+You can find vegan versions of most dishes, including casseroles, mashed potatoes, gravy, rolls, cranberry sauce, stuffing and even pumpkin pie!
 Here’s a list of how to accommodate vegan guests.

 Go the Potluck Route